 NEWS AND EVENTS

 A hallmark of this annual event is an amazing group of nationally-recognized speakers whose carefully-prepared and well-connected presentations about their latest work inspire participants to think deeply about mathematics professional development in their workplaces.
-This year’s speakers include the following (see flier for more information):
+A special thank you to this year’s speakers:

 - WENDY AARON Oregon State University, Corvallis OR